 The solution of these models is typically computationally demanding.
 Therefore, for simplicity, we build on their simpler two-agent version, which has been progressively enriched to capture quantitatively relevant propagation channels (e.g. Galí et al., 2007, Bilbiie, 2008, 2018, 2020, Nistico 2016).
 Debortoli and Galí (2018) conduct a formal comparison of a two-agent models and those with a richer structure of heterogeneity.
-Alternative approaches to simplifying heterogeneity and gain analytical insights into the transmission mechanism of these models include Werning (2015), Acharya and Dogra (2020), Broer et al. (2020), Ravn and Sterk (2020), and Debortoli and Galí (2021).
-Notice that our findings on the amplification of business cycles through heterogeneity differ from those of Debortoli and Galí (2021), because income risk is acyclical in their setting and consumption risk is thus concentrated among poor households who have little impact on the aggregate.
+Alternative approaches to simplifying heterogeneity and gain analytical insights into the transmission mechanism of these models include Werning (2015), Acharya and Dogra (2020), Broer et al. (2020), Ravn and Sterk (2020), and Debortoli and Galí (2023).
+Notice that our findings on the amplification of business cycles through heterogeneity differ from those of Debortoli and Galí (2023), because income risk is acyclical in their setting and consumption risk is thus concentrated among poor households who have little impact on the aggregate.
 On the contrary, our economy delivers amplification because it features countercyclical income risk faced by mid- and high-consumption agents, who save to self-insure against potentially large income drops.

 This difference highlights a key advantage of the simple two-agent structure of our model, relative to other quantitative HANK DSGEs, that is the ability to perform laser-focused counter-factual experiments to shed light on various mechanisms through which heterogeneity, inequality and market incompleteness shape aggregate fluctuations.
-An additional benefit is that this approach entails only minimal extensions of the benchmark DSGE model of Christiano et al.

-(2005) and Smets and Wouters (2007) that is routinely used for policy analysis.
+On the contrary, in HANK models with many agents, completing the markets to compute the counterfactual allocation under per-fect risk sharing is challenging, and it can only be done by rewriting the model from scratch with a representative consumer.
+An additional benefit is that our approach entails only minimal extensions of the benchmark DSGE model of Christiano et al. (2005) and Smets and Wouters (2007) that is routinely used for policy analysis.
+Finally, our model fits the data well, which is not a common feature of HANK economies, as documented by Acharya et al. (2023).
 Naturally, however, this two-agent modeling strategy is only an approximation of a more complex reality with much broader dimensions of household heterogeneity.
 Therefore, it is a complementary tool to to the models with rich heterogeneity reviewed above.